-HUM 130 Myth in Human Culture 3 0
+HUM 130 Myth in Human Culture 3 0 0 3

-Prerequisites: Satisfactory scores on the college placement tests or ENG 095

-This course provides an in-depth study of myths and legends.
-Topics include the varied sources of myths and their influence on the individual and society within diverse cultural contexts.
+Prerequisites: Satisfactory scores on the college placement tests or DRE 097 and DRE 098 of myths and their influence on the individual and society within diverse cultural contexts.
 Upon completion, students should be able to demonstrate a general familiarity with myths and a broad-based understanding of the influence of myths and legends on modern culture.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.